 Recycling and waste management firms typically hold contracts with municipalities for collection.
 They cannot turn material away.
 Because of variations in consumer and industrial production trends, different countries can have vastly different supply at any one time.

-Coupled with this, the more times a polymer has been recycled the lower its tensile strength, and typically end use suitability becomes increasingly limited.
-How many cycles it takes before the scrap material becomes unusable varies from polymer to polymer, process to process and level of other degradation.
+Coupled with this, the more times a polymer has been recycled, the lower its tensile strength, which typically increasingly limits end-use suitability.
+How many cycles it takes before the scrap material becomes unusable varies from polymer to polymer, process to process and by level of other degradation.

 The longer you store plastic scrap (this is typically, but not exclusively, in the form of bales) without reprocessing it—or selling it on for reprocessing—the more it can degrade.

-This can be due to a number of things, including the contaminants it contains, thermolytic degradation (from heat, typically the sun) and hydrolytic degradation (from water – common in the case of polyethylene terephthalate, or PET).
+This can arise from a number of things, including the contaminants it contains, thermolytic degradation (from heat, typically the sun) and hydrolytic degradation (from water, common in the case of polyethylene terephthalate, or PET).

 Meanwhile, new (and perhaps more valuable) strains of scrap are constantly entering the chain, and warehouse space is limited.

-If the scrap quality is too low, then recycling facility managers either need to dispose of the material, sell it to the burn-for-energy sector, or use it captively for energy creation.
+If the scrap quality is too low, recycling facility managers either must dispose of the material, sell it to the burn-for-energy sector or use it captively for energy creation.
 Burn-for-energy bales typically sell at negative values, whereby sellers pay for the removal of material based on cost saving against alternative disposal methods.

-As a result, most recycling plant managers look to offload bales within a timeframe of around four to six weeks (although this varies from market to market).
+As a result, most recycling plant managers look to offload bales within four to six weeks (though this varies from market to market).

 Sold, but to whom?